-Level 1 Level 1 Level 2 Level 2 Level 2 Level 3 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Concepts Health and Health and Concepts Health Systems Illness I Illness II Concepts

-Collaborate with Collaborate with Recognize Demonstrate Develop a patientknowledge from patient centered centered plan of the client and the patient or other scientific and care that is care that is other disciplines to designee to plan humanistic respectful of and respectful of and formulate patient and provide disciplines as it receptive to receptive to centered care nursing care that related to the individual patient individual patient that is respectful of respects the preferences, needs, and receptive to client's individual profession of preferences, nursing and the needs, and values and values, and individual patient values and needs care of diverse as evidenced by ensuring that preferences, as evidenced by individuals 70% of students 80% of students patient values guide needs, and values, throughout the will achieve a and ensuring that will receive a all clinical decisionlifespan as satisfactory on the making 80% of patient values satisfactory grade evidenced by 60% students will on the Spirit of Human Flourishing guide all clinical of students will section (#1) on the achieve a decision- making Inquiry (#8) on the CPET. achieve a satisfactory on the as evidenced by CPET. satisfactory on the clinical paperwork.
-80% of students Human Flourishing Apply knowledge will achieve a section (#2) on the from other Analyze knowledge satisfactory on the scientific and from other CPET.
-Human Flourishing humanistic scientific and section (#1) on the Define key nursing disciplines as it humanistic CPET. concepts relates to the care disciplines as it of diverse introduced related relates to the care Combine knowledge to the care of individual and of diverse from other scientific diverse individuals families individual and and humanistic throughout the families throughout the disciplines together lifespan with a lifespan across the throughout the with nursing wellness-illness focus, on health, lifespan across the concepts as they wellness-illness wellness, and continuum as relate to the care of simple deviations evidenced by 70% continuum as diverse individuals as evidenced by of students will evidenced by 80% and families 60% of students achieve a of students will throughout the will achieve a satisfactory on the achieve a lifespan across the wellness-illness satisfactory on the Human Flourishing satisfactory on the Human Flourishing section (#2) on the Human Flourishing continuum. section (#3) on the CPET. section (#2) on the
+Level 1 Level 1 Level 2 Level 2 Level 2 Level 3 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Concepts Health and Health and Concepts Health Systems J • Illness I Illness II • Concepts Recognize Demonstrate Develop a patient- Collaborate with Collaborate with knowledge from patient centered centered plan of the client and the patient or other scientific and care that is care that is other disciplines to designee to plan humanistic respectful of and respectful of and formulate patient and provide disciplines as it receptive to receptive to - centered care nursing care that related to the individual patient individual patient that is respectful of respects the profession of preferences, preferences, needs, and receptive to client's individual nursing and the needs, and values and values, and individual patient values and needs as care of diverse as evidenced by ensuring that preferences, evidenced by 80% individuals 70% of students patient values guide needs, and values, of students will throughout the will achieve a all clinical decision- and ensuring that receive a lifespan as satisfactory on the making 80% of patient values satisfactory grade evidenced by 60% Human Flourishing students will guide all clinical on the Spirit of of students will section (#1) on the achieve a decision- making Inquiry (#8) on the achieve a CPET. satisfactory on the as evidenced by CPET. satisfactory on the clinical paperwork.
+80% of students Human Flourishing Apply knowledge will achieve a section (#2) on the from other scientific Analyze knowledge satisfactory on the CPET. and humanistic from other Human Flourishing disciplines as it scientific and section (#1) on the Define key nursing relates to the care humanistic CPET. concepts of diverse individual disciplines as it introduced related and families relates to the care Combine knowledge to the care of throughout the of diverse from other scientific diverse individuals lifespan across the individual and and humanistic throughout the wellness-illness families disciplines together lifespan with a continuum as throughout the with nursing focus, on health, evidenced by 70% lifespan across the concepts as they